Last editedMar 20221 min read

 1) Direct access via a bank

-You can access the ACH scheme directly through your bank, however the bank's requirements can be steep.
-This is best for big businesses signing up customers with paper Direct Debit.
+You can access the ACH scheme directly through your bank, however, the bank's requirements can be steep.
+This is best for big businesses with experienced staff who have the resources to meet direct access requirements.

 Learn more in our guide to direct access to ACH.